-Repairs to the foam should be made with foam safe adhesives such as hot glue, foam safe CA, and 5min epoxy.
-When parts are not repairable, see the Spare Parts List for ordering by item number.
+Repairs to the foam should be made with foam safe adhesives such as hot glue ,foam safe CA, and 5min epoxy .When parts are not repairable ,see the Spare Parts List for ordering by item number.

 Always check to make sure all screws on the aircraft are tightened.
-Pay special attention to make sure the spinner is firmly in place before every flight.
+Pay special attention to make sure the bullet of the rotor adaptor is firmly in place before every flight